ImagoXV/NanoASV/README.md

 ## Alignment

 `minimap2` will align previously filtered sequences against the reference dataset (SILVA 138.2 by default) Can be executed in parallel (default `--num-process 1`).
 Default minimap2 alignement model is map-ont.
 This can be changed with --model option.
 Avalaible options are `map-ont map-hifi map-pb asm5 asm10 asm20 splice splice:hq ava-pb ava-ont`.
-Changin minimap2 model will have heavy consequences on your treatment.
-We recommend you to check Benchmark section.
+Changing minimap2 model will have heavy consequences on your treatment.
+We recommend you to check NanoASV Supplementary materials.
 Individual barcode abundance: `barcode*_abundance.tsv`, Taxonomy: `Taxonomy_barcode*.csv` and `barcode*_exact_affiliations.tsv` files are produced by NanoASV.
 Those files are then used to create the final phyloseq object.
 Those files can be found in the `./Results/` directory.